eosnetworkfoundation/docs/docs/02_getting-started/03_smart-contract-development/10_payable_actions.md

 link_text: "2.9: Payable actions"
 ---
 ## Goal
 This tutorial illustrates how to write a smart contract that has payable actions.
 Payable actions are actions that require you to transfer some tokens to actions prior to use other functionality of the smart contract.
-Also, the EOSIO `asset` type is covered in this tutorial.
+Also, the Antelope `asset` type is covered in this tutorial.

 As for the logic of this smart contract, we're going to write a contract that accepts a particular token but will not allow the tokens to be withdrawn for a specific amount of time.